pantheon-systems/documentation/source/content/git.md

 ![SourceTree git Configuration](../images/sourcetree-config.png)

-Alternatively, you can simply clone the repository using the `git clone` and then use the "Add Existing Local Repository" option in SourceTree to point to the checked out directory.
+Alternatively, you can simply clone the repository using `git clone` and then use the "Add Existing Local Repository" option in SourceTree to point to the checked out directory.

-### Blocked port
+### Blocked Port

 If your local network is blocking port 2222, you'll see an error like this when attempting to run `git clone`, `git push`, or `git pull`: